op-developer/Identity-Service-Broker-API/README.md

 The payload is a base64 encoded and signed JSON web token and contains e.g. the URI of the signed JWKS endpoint.
 The key used for signing is the ISB's Entity key.
 Note that there can be multiple Entity Keys so when veritying the signing of the Entity Statement or the signed JWKS JWS the correct key has to be used.
 Instead of calling the ISB's OpenId federation metadata endpoint programmatically the SP should store this Entity key or keys and use those when validating the OIDC keys from ISB's signed JWKS endpoint.
 Content-Type of the HTTP response is `application/entity-statement+jwt`.

-Recommended way it store the Entity Statement JWS as such into the Service Provider's application and when needed the JWS is parsed by the SP application to get the ISB's Entity key(s) and ISB's different uri's.
+Recommended way is to store the Entity Statement JWS as such into the Service Provider's application and when needed the JWS is parsed by the SP application to get the ISB's Entity key(s) and ISB's different uri's.

 Data intended for Service Providers within the Entity Statement can be found from the metadata.openid_provider attribute object.
 For example ISB's signed JWKS endpoint for Service Providers can be found from the metadata.openid_provider.signed_jwks_uri attribute.